Fabian-Eigenherd/salesforce-timecard/README.md

 This Python package provides a CLI tool which can submit timecard entries to SalesForce programmatically.

-SFDX can be used to manage api access tokens
+SFDX can be used to manage api access tokens.
+Functionality has been added to check the status of the Access_Token Provided and request a new token through SFDX auth:web:login commands.

 ## Installation
+### SFDX
+Download the relative tool from https://developer.salesforce.com/tools/sfdxcli or brew install sfdx

+### Salesforc-timecard

 To install from the repo: